Deposit Flow

 1. Create a payment session

-field to the corresponding user ID in your own database to be able to match them after the payment is complete.
-Use the checkoutUrl
+Perform a request to repaya's Rest API to create a payment session.
+Set the id of the customer field to the corresponding user ID in your own database to be able to match them after the payment is complete.
+Use the checkoutUrl field from the response to redirect your user.

 Create a payment session to initiate the checkout flow